-Your credit report is a compilation of information about how you pay your bills.
+Your credit report is a compilation of information about how you keep up with your credit obligations.
 Many of the businesses that you have a financial relationship with send your account information to the three major credit bureaus—Equifax, Experian, and TransUnion—who then put the information together in your credit report.
 Whenever you make an application for credit, your credit report is reviewed to make a decision about you.

-Then, the information furnisher must review the information provided by the credit bureau and investigates the dispute.
+The information furnisher must review the information provided by the credit bureau and investigate the dispute.
 When the furnisher has reached a conclusion, it's required to report the results to the credit bureau.
 If the investigation results in a change to your credit report, the furnisher is required to let all three credit bureaus know.

 If the credit bureau finds that the information you disputed is inaccurate or unverifiable, it's required to correct the information or remove it from your credit report.
 The credit bureau must also notify the furnisher that it's been removed.

-With your permission, the credit bureau can send your updated credit report to any employer who has requested your credit report within the last two years, or to any other business who has requested your credit report within the last six months.
+With your permission, the credit bureau can send your updated credit report to any business that has requested your credit report within the last six months.

-The credit bureau can terminate the dispute process if it deems your credit report dispute is frivolous.
-If this happens, the credit bureau must let you know within five business days and also tell you what you must do to restart the dispute investigation.
+The credit bureau can terminate the dispute process if it deems your credit report dispute frivolous.
+If that happens, the credit bureau must let you know within five business days and tell you what you must do to restart the dispute investigation.

-If the credit bureau does not correct the information that you know to be inaccurate, you also have the right to dispute directly with the business that listed the information on your credit report.
-This way, you can bypass the credit bureau—which sometimes uses an automated process to "verify" information on your credit report—and have the information furnisher take a closer look at their records.
+If the credit bureau does not correct the information that you know to be inaccurate, you also have the right to dispute it directly with the business that listed the information on your credit report.
+That way, you can bypass the credit bureau—which sometimes uses an automated process to "verify" information on your credit report—and have the information furnisher take a closer look at its records.

-Sometimes the source of your credit report error is an error in a computer system that needs to be corrected by a human.
+Sometimes, the source of your credit report error originates in a computer system that needs to be corrected by a human.
 Initiating a dispute directly with the creditor or lender can help you with this process.